Trauma Therapy for Children: Types, Techniques, and How It Works

 Check if your chosen therapist accepts your insurance plan.
 If they don’t, are their fees affordable?
 Therapy can be expensive when paying out of pocket.

-It is important that your child’s therapy understands or is open to learning about the cultural identity of your child.
+Your child’s therapist must understand or be open to learning about the cultural identity of your child and respecting their background, values, and life experiences.
 As your child enters care with a provider, make sure to pay attention to the rapport developing between your child and their therapist.
 Trust your instincts: Does your child feel comfortable and supported?
 Or are they closed off?
 Keep in mind that it may take time for your child to feel comfortable with a new therapist, especially if they have experienced trauma.

 Helping children recover from traumatic events can be stressful and overwhelming for parents.
 It can be helpful and reassuring for parents to remind themselves that children are incredibly resilient, and can recover from even the most painful of traumatic events.
-An experienced therapist will help your child with that process.
+Online tests for childhood trauma may provide some insight, but if you want to help your child, consider turning to an experienced therapist.